 Limit caffeinated drinks (such as colas and other sodas) at dinner.
 Caffeine stimulates urination.
 Also limit chocolate, which contains caffeine.

 Encourage your child to use the bathroom regularly during the day.

-Medications may be an option for a child who is at least 7 years old and continues to wet the bed after other methods have been tried.
-Medications come in nasal spray, pill, or liquid form.
+Medicines may be an option for a child who is at least 7 years old and continues to wet the bed after other methods have been tried.
+Medicines come in nasal spray, pill, or liquid form.
 They may reduce the amount of urine the body makes overnight.
 They may also help the bladder hold more fluid.
-Medications can give your child extra help staying dry during vacations or overnight stays away from home.
-But keep in mind that medications don’t cure bedwetting, and they’re not a long-term solution.
-Also, medications can have side effects.
-Talk to the doctor about using them safely.
+Medicines can give your child extra help staying dry during vacations or overnight stays away from home.
+But keep in mind that medicines don’t cure bedwetting, and they’re not a long-term solution.
+Also, they can have side effects.
+Talk to your healthcare provider about using them safely.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.